Analysis | The Story of Malaysia’s 1MDB, the Scandal That Shook the World of Finance

 2. What’s the issue?

 Investigators have been trying to trace how money flowed through and around 1MDB and illegally into personal accounts.
 The U.S. Justice Department says more than $4.5 billion flowed from the fund, through a complex web of opaque transactions and fraudulent shell companies, to finance spending sprees by corrupt officials and their associates.
-It alleges a small coterie of Malaysians, led by a businessman known as Low Taek Jho, diverted money from 1MDB into personal accounts disguised to look like legitimate businesses, and kicked back some of those funds to officials.
+Swiss investigators say up to $7 billion flowed through 1MDB and one of its units.
+The U.S. alleges that a small coterie of Malaysians, led by a businessman known as Low Taek Jho, diverted money from 1MDB into personal accounts disguised to look like legitimate businesses, and kicked back some of those funds to officials.
 Some of the money is alleged to have ended up with Najib and his family.
 That includes $681 million that landed in Najib’s personal bank account, according to U.S. prosecutors.
 Malaysia’s then attorney general, backed by Saudi authorities, said in 2016 the $681 million was a donation from the Saudi Arabian royal family, much of which was returned.
 U.S. investigators say the money instead came from, and was returned to, an offshore entity allegedly controlled by Low.

 3. Who is investigating?

+A lot.
 On the campaign trail, then opposition leader Mahathir Mohamad lambasted Najib as a “thief.”
-Within days of becoming prime minister, the 92-year-old Mahathir barred Najib from leaving Malaysia and said he’d reopen a graft probe targeting 1MDB with a view to recovering billions of dollars of lost funds.
+Within days of becoming prime minister, the 92-year-old barred Najib from leaving Malaysia and said he’d reopen a graft probe targeting 1MDB with a view to recovering billions of dollars of lost funds.
 He replaced the attorney-general who had cleared Najib in 2016, and instructed the auditor-general to declassify a 1MDB report that had been protected under the Official Secrets Act.
 Police valued luxury items and cash seized from various premises linked to Najib at about 1.1 billion ringgit ($272 million).
 His wife and stepson have been questioned by anti-graft officials, as were former top administration officials.
-As Mahathir recently put it: “If the law says Najib has done something wrong, then he will have to pay the consequences.”

 5. What does Najib say?